Customer Logins

 The S&P Global Mobility AutoIntelligence service provides daily analysis of global automotive news and events.
 We deliver timely context and impactful analysis for navigating the fast-moving industry.
 Behind the Headlines offers a bi-weekly dive into recent top stories.

-On Jan 20, 2025, President Donald Trump took office and began his second term.
-While more change is expected to come, and at a rapid clip, President Trump's inaugural speech and first executive orders affecting the US and North American auto industry do not vary widely from our earlier expectations.
-At a broad level, these issues will directly affect the US auto industry:
+On Jan.
+20, 2025, President Donald Trump's first day, he began his second term in office.
+While rapid changes are expected, Trump's inaugural address and initial executive orders affecting the US and North American auto industry do not vary widely from our earlier expectations.

 - Make America Safe Again